George Gater: First World War

 Upon the outbreak of the First World War, Gater enlisted as a second lieutenant in the Sherwood Foresters, his local regiment. and promoted to lieutenant in October.

 He was promoted to captain in 1915, before being deployed to Gallipoli with the 9th battalion of his regiment, part of the 33rd Brigade of the 11th (Northern) Division.
 He was promoted to major whilst serving in the Gallipoli Campaign.
 His unit was evacuated from the Mediterranean in December 1915, being redeployed to the Western Front in 1916.
 He was awarded the Distinguished Service Order in October 1916 during the Battle of the Somme.
 That same month he was promoted to the rank of lieutenant colonel and given command of the 6th Battalion, Lincolnshire Regiment.
 Whilst commanding the battalion at Messines, he sustained a wound in the mouth and ear by a shell splinter but remained on duty, and for this he was awarded a bar to his DSO.

-On 1 November 1917, Gater was chosen as commander of the 62nd Brigade after the death of Brigadier General Cecil Rawling.
+On 1 November 1917, Gater was promoted to the temporary rank of brigadier general and chosen as commander of the 62nd Brigade after the death of Brigadier General Cecil Rawling.
 This appointment was unprecedented, as Gater had only served in the army for three years.
 He led the brigade during the German spring offensive of 1918, refusing to surrender his position despite its encirclement by German forces.